PERCEPTIONS IN FLUX

 FUSION MENTORSHIP: Perceptions in Flux

-The FUSION mentorship is a year-long workshop for experienced clay and glass artists to expand their technical skills, develop critical thinking participate in and receive critical feedback and build confidence.
+The FUSION mentorship is a multi-month to a year-long program for experienced clay and glass artists to expand their technical skills, develop critical thinking participate in and receive critical feedback and build confidence.

 Participants are given the opportunity to critically examine their own work and embark on an individual project that will generate either a new body of work or will resolve current issues in their own work.